 Daniel assists a variety of local and international clients in the drafting and prosecution of patent applications primarily in the areas of biotechnology and pharmaceuticals.
 He is also actively involved in patent opposition matters, obtaining extensions of term for pharmaceutical patents and providing advice on patentability, and the infringement and validity of patents.

-He is a member of The Institute of Patent and Trade Mark Attorneys of Australia, the Intellectual Property Society of Australia and New Zealand and AusBiotech.
+He is a member of The Institute of Patent and Trade Mark Attorneys of Australia, the Intellectual Property Society of Australia and New Zealand, AusBiotech and the Standing Committee on Pharma at AIPPI.